A General Class of Throughput Optimal Routing Policies in Multi-hop Wireless Networks: Single Destination and Orthogonal Channel Scenario

 \end{example}

 By construction, $f$-policy orders the nodes based only on their queue backlogs using a bivariate function $f$ independently of the topological characteristic of the network.
-In certain cases, this may cause packets to be routed away from the destination and hence, may result in poor delay performance.
-In the next section, we introduce a modified version of $f$-policy, referred to as \emph{path-connected $f$-policy}, with an improved delay performance.
+In certain cases, this may cause packets to be routed away from the destination.
+In the next section, we introduce a modified version of $f$-policy, referred to as \emph{path-connected $f$-policy}, which does not allow packets to be routed away from the destination.
 The main idea behind path-connected $f$-policy is that the rank orderings are limited to those under which there exists a path from any node $i$ to the destination through the nodes with lower or the same rank as $i$.
 The precise description of path-connected $f$-policy is provided in the next section.